MS Seatruck Precision

-MS Seatruck Precision is a ro-ro freight ferry that entered service with Seatruck Ferries in July 2012.
+MS Precision is a ro-ro freight ferry that entered service with Seatruck Ferries in July 2012.
+She currently operates for CLdN.

 The vessel was on charter to Stena Line for 6 years from Seatruck Ferries, during which she was named Stena Precision.

 History

 She is one of four ships being constructed by Flensburger Schiffbau-Gesellschaft, Germany.
-Seatruck Precision is the final newbuild to be completed.
+Precision is the final newbuild to be completed.

 The vessel was launched in March 2012.
 The vessel was christened by Lynn McBurney, the wife of McBurney Transport's Norman McBurney.

-The vessel entered service on the Liverpool-Dublin route on 10 July 2012.
+The vessel entered service on the Liverpool - Dublin route on 10 July 2012.

-In September 2012 Seatruck Precision along with sister ship Seatruck Performance was due to go on charter to Stena Line and be renamed Stena Precision.
+In September 2012 Seatruck Precision along with sister ship Seatruck Performance began a charter to Stena Line, during which, she was renamed Stena Precision.
+They were deployed on the Belfast - Heysham route during the charter.
+The charter ended August 2018.

+In September 2022, CLdN bought out Seatruck Ferries' shares from the Clipper Group and as a result the whole fleet was also bought.
+Seatruck Ferries became defunct in February 2024, with all vessels being incorporated into the CLdN fleet.

+She was renamed Precision in March 2025 to be fully incorporated into the CLdN branding.

 Description

-Seatruck Precision is one of four RoRo 2200 freight ferries, which are the largest ships in the Seatruck fleet.
+Precision is one of four RoRo 2200 freight ferries, which was the largest ships in the Seatruck fleet.
 They are the largest ships to operate out of the port of Heysham.

 The RoRo 2200 vessels have a freight capacity of 2,166 lane metres over four decks, carrying 151 trailers.
 Propulsion is provided by two MAN engines and twin screws.